 Technical tip: each list you create has to have a unique name.
-It means you can’t use the same name twice and that the name of your list can’t exist in a different GetResponse account.
-That’s why we suggest personalizing your email list by adding a prefix to the list name, e.g.:
+We suggest personalizing your email list by adding a prefix to the list name, e.g.:

 If you already have a contact list, you can import it to GetResponse and move on to the next part.